EscolaLMS/headless-format/source/index.md

 In software engineering, a monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.

 **PWA**
-A progressive web application (PWA), is a type of application software delivered through the web, built using common web technologies.
+A progressive web application (PWA), is a type of application software delivered through the web, built using common web technologies, employing the progressive enhancement web development strategy (allowing everyone to access the basic content and functionality of the app, while users with additional browser features or better devices receive the enhanced version instead).
 It is intended to work on any platform that uses a standards-compliant browser, including both desktop and mobile devices.

 **SCORM**
 Shareable Content Object Reference Model (SCORM) is a set of technical standards for eLearning software products.